telavivmakers/geek_code/README.md

 ### Sex
 Geeks have traditionally had problems with sex (ie, they never have any).
 Because geeks are so wrapped up in their sexuality (or lack of sexuality for that matter), it is important that the geek be willing to quantify their sexual experiences.

 This code also is used to denote the gender of the geek.

+Females use 'x' in this category, while males use 'y'.

+Non-binary use q, or may type out their particular sexual preference in this section.

-Females use ‘x’ in this category, while males use ‘y’.
-Non-binary or those that do not wish to disclose their gender can use ‘z’.
+Those that do not wish to disclose their gender can use ‘z’.
 For example:

 ```
 q+	=	Non-binary person who has had sex
 x+	=	A female who has had sex